Sean Murphy Player Props: Braves vs. Marlins

 Marlins Pitching Rankings

-- The 8.7 strikeouts per nine innings put together by the Marlins pitching staff ranks 19th in MLB.
+- The 8.6 strikeouts per nine innings put together by the Marlins pitching staff ranks 20th in the league.

-- The Marlins have a 4.53 team ERA that ranks 20th across all league pitching staffs.
+- The Marlins' 4.84 team ERA ranks 22nd among all league pitching staffs.

-- Marlins pitchers combine to give up 37 total home runs at a clip of 1.2 per game (to rank 20th in baseball).
+- Marlins pitchers combine to allow 43 total home runs at a rate of 1.4 per game (to rank 24th in baseball).

-- Garrett (1-0) takes the mound for the Marlins in his fifth start of the season.
-He's put together a 2.45 ERA in 22 2/3 innings pitched, with 19 strikeouts.
+- Luzardo makes the start for the Marlins, his seventh of the season.
+He is 2-1 with a 3.48 ERA and 38 strikeouts in 33 2/3 innings pitched.

-- The left-hander's last appearance came on Thursday against the Atlanta Braves, when he went three scoreless innings while giving up just one hit.
+- His last time out came on Friday against the Chicago Cubs, when the lefty tossed 6 1/3 innings, surrendering two earned runs while giving up five hits.

-- The 25-year-old has put up an ERA of 2.45, with 7.8 strikeouts per nine innings, in five games this season.
-Opposing hitters have a .284 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.